 In this context, there is a need for sound knowledge and research-based information that will help decision-makers to formulate appropriate policies for sustainable forest management and improved livelihoods.
 TBI Viet Nam has supported a number of projects on the theme of forest land allocation (FLA); initial results have proved to be useful for decision-making processes.

 In this operation phase (2012-2016), TBI Viet Nam will focus its research on productive landscapes and sustainable timber trade for domestic and international markets.
 TBI Viet Nam has been working on the following subjects:

-At the national level, TBI Viet Nam works in partnership with the Ministry of Agriculture and Rural Development, Forest Science Institute of Viet Nam, Forest Inventory and Planning Institute, Viet Nam Forest University, and Hue University of Agriculture and Forestry.
-At the international level, TBI Viet Nam’s key partners include Utrecht University, Queensland University, and Wageningen University and Research Center.
+At the national level, TBI Viet Nam works in partnership with the Viet Nam’s Academy of Forest Science (formerly FSIV), Forest Inventory & Planning Institute, and Hue University of Agriculture & Forestry.
+TBI Viet Nam also works closely with the Ministry of Agriculture & Rural Development for agenda setting.
+At the international level, TBI Viet Nam’s key partners include Utrecht University and Wageningen University & Research Center.

 The North Central Eco-Agricultural Region (from Thanh Hoa to Thua Thien Hue province) serves as the main research area of the programme.